-Coma Reactor Delay Module
+Eurorack: Coma Reactor 2 - Textural Delay Module

-Taking equal inspiration from gritty delays on cheap on board mixers, the sounds of dub and the fracturing of consciousness in time and space, the Coma Reactor looks like a deceptively simple delay module... till you start digging deeper.
+Taking equal inspiration from gritty delays on cheap mixers, the sounds of dub and the fracturing of consciousness in time and space, the Coma Reactor looks like a deceptively simple delay module... till you start digging deeper.

-Independent volume controls for dry, wet and effects return, allow you to blend in clean, delayed and effected sounds to suit your needs.
-The only CV input on the module increases or decreases the delay time, going from slight tape-echo warbles to some truly seasick pitch shifting.
+Independent volume controls for dry, wet as well as FX loop return allow you to blend in clean, delayed and affected sounds to suit your needs.
+A CV input on the module increases or decreases the delay time, going from slight tape-echo warbles to some truly seasick pitch shifting.
 A buffered clean through allows you to pass an unaffected unity gain to a mixer or other device.

-If that wasn't enough - a truly nasty bandpass filter lurks in the delay feedback path as a dirty cocked-wah effect of sorts, and the module is also capable of generating noises and oscillating with no input attached, making it a useful soundtrack generator for the end of the world.
+Lastly, this completely delirious module is also capable of generating noises and oscillating with no input attached, making it a useful soundtrack generator for the end of the world.